douglasgscofield/PacBio-utilities/README.md

     -f | --fasta FILE        PacBio assembly in Fasta format, to be corrected.
-                             Must be the same assembly used for 'pacbio-util indel-targets.
+                             Must be the same assembly used for './pacbio-util indel-targets'.
                              If the assembly is not specified, it is determined from the first line of the target list.
-    -t | --targets TARGETS   List of indel targets to apply, standard output from 'pacbio-util indel-targets -f FILE ...'
+    -t | --targets TARGETS   List of indel targets to apply, standard output from './pacbio-util indel-targets -f FILE ...'.
 If no targets are specified, they are read from stdin.

-    --include-bad-indels     Apply indels in target set that are marked 'bad' --max-indel-size INT     Maximum indel size to apply [default 1000] --min-indel-frac FLOAT   Minimim indel fraction to apply, a value of 0 means apply all indels in target set [default 0] --skip-deletion-verify   Do not verify that a deletion matches the sequence at that position in the assembly [default 0] --skip-softmasked        Do not apply targets to softmasked regions of the assembly, as determined by use of lowercase [default 0]
+    --include-bad-indels     Apply indels in target set that are marked 'bad' --max-indel-size INT     Maximum indel size to apply [default 1000] --min-indel-frac FLOAT   Minimim indel fraction to apply, a value of 0 means apply all indels in target set [default 0] --skip-deletion-verify   Do not verify that a deletion matches the sequence at that position in the assembly [default 0]
+    --skip-softmasked        Do not apply targets to softmasked regions of the assembly, as determined by use of lowercase [default 0]

+    --verbose                Print informational messages
     --help, -?               help message
 ~~~~